Types of Degrees Industrial Engineering Majors Are Getting

 |Hispanic or Latino||129|

-IE appeals to people across the globe.
+Students from other countries are interested in IE, too.
 About 71.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia